Choi Min-hwan: F.T. Triple

-Solo Debut
+Solo debut

-On 29 April 2018, Min-hwan released his first single titled "First Story" with 3 tracks.
+On 29 April 2018, Choi released his first single titled "First Story" with 3 tracks.

 Acting career

 Choi made his acting debut in 2009 in the TV drama The Road Home.
 On 23 March 2009, he collapsed while waiting to film.
 Choi was rushed to the hospital for treatment; he had been suffering from a cold and overwork, and was discharged the next day.

 He also appeared in cameos in the film Unstoppable Marriage (2007), and the television series On Air (2008), and Style (2009).

 Choi then starred in the musical Gwanghwamun Sonata.
 His character Ji-yong is a music director and singer with a bright personality.
 The musical ran from 10 November 2012 in Osaka, Japan, until January 2013 in Tokyo.

 In June 2013, Choi joined the cast of Goong: Musical in Japan.
 He played the leading role of crown prince Lee Shin.

-In January 2014 he played the main character in the musical Joseph Amazing.
+In January 2014, he played the main character in the musical Joseph Amazing.

 Personal life

 In September 2017, Choi's agency confirmed that he was dating former Laboum member Kim Yul-hee.
-On January 4, 2018, Choi personally delivered the news of his engagement to Kim via his Instagram and revealed his plans to marry later that year.
-He subsequently announced on May 9 that Kim was pregnant and that they planned to marry on October 19, 2018.
-Their son, Jae-yul, was born on May 18, 2018.
+On 4 January 2018, Choi personally delivered the news of his engagement to Kim via his Instagram and revealed his plans to marry later that year.
+He subsequently announced on 9 May that Kim was pregnant and that they planned to marry on 19 October 2018.
+Their son, Jae-yul, was born on 18 May 2018.
 Choi, Kim, and Jae-yul joined the cast of the second season of Mr. House Husband in January 2019.